A New Approximation Technique for Resource-Allocation Problems: Introduction

+Iterative-relaxation methods based on Jain's seminal work on iterative rounding \cite{jain:comb} have been another key area of active research.
+In this framework, the rounding starts by computing a basic feasible solution of an LP relaxation; once the constraint matrix has a unique solution, some constraints are dropped to relax the polytope and the LP is re-solved.
+(Jain's work was in the realm of iterative \emph{approximation} algorithms; such rank-based arguments have been used in other combinatorial-optimization contexts earlier; see, e.g., \cite{klrtvv}.)
+This method has been successfully used in network design, leading to fundamental works on minimum bounded degree steiner survivable network design \cite{fleischer:01,singh:stoc07,conf/stoc/LauNSS07} and other combinatorial optimization problems \cite{DBLP:journals/mp/BansalKKNP13,Zenklusen:2012}.
+See \cite{lau-ravi-singh:book} for a comprehensive coverage of this general approach.

-We generalize the methods of \cite{klrtvv,AS,srin:level-sets,gkps:dep-round,kmps:unified-sched}, via a type of random walk toward a vertex of the underlying polytope that we outline next.
-We then present several applications in scheduling and bipartite matching through problem-specific specializations of this approach, and discuss further prospects for this methodology.
+We generalize the methods of dependent rounding and iterative relaxation, via a type of random walk toward a vertex of the underlying polytope that we outline next.
+We then present several applications in scheduling and bipartite matching through problem-specific specializations of this approach, as well as new concentration bounds.